jennybrown8/ArkGameConvertToJsonAnalyzer/README.md

 The python code is entirely from scratch.
 It uses naya for streaming json processing of the game objects array; that knows nothing of Ark, and just knows how to handle json.

-The processing definitely is sensitive to the exact json format (both whitespace and certain json object names), so it'll braek if the format changes.
+The processing in my python code is definitely sensitive to the exact json format (both whitespace and certain json object names), so it'll breek if the format changes.